This tutorial covers best practices on how to build a Multi-Page Form.

 - App Preview: Previewing the App

-When creating an app, you will first land on Journey Builder in the Studio, from where you'll define the first Web Flow of a Journey.
+When creating an app, you will first land on Web Flows Builder in the Studio.
+This is where you'll design and build the front-end experiences of your app.